carohlfs/pdco/README.md

 - `crossv_sequential.c`: A C program that performs a sorting-based grid search algorithm for optimal bandwidth selection without parallelism.
 - `crossv.cu`: A CUDA program that performs the same operation as `crossv_sequential.c` but utilizes GPU for faster execution.
-- `Stanton.R`: An R script for nonparametric regression, including multicore parallel cross-validation bandwidth selection using the `multicore` package.
+- `bandwidth_grid.R`: An R script for nonparametric regression, including multicore parallel cross-validation bandwidth selection using the `multicore` package.
 - `call.script.R`: An R script that generates random data and compares runtime performance of custom bandwidth estimation and the function from the `np` R package.

 ## Programs